-UPSC Exam > UPSC Notes > Lucent for GK > National Animals
+UPSC Exam > UPSC Notes > Famous Books for UPSC Exam (Summary & Tests) > National Animals

 Introduction

-Various countries have their own designated national animals, which play a significant role in branding and marketing.
-They prominently appear on currency, stamps, and official logos, and often serve as mascots for various events and organizations.
-These national animals serve as symbols that promote the spirit of the respective countries and their unique cultures, acting as a source of inspiration and pride for their citizens.
+Various countries have designated national animals or cultural symbols, which play a significant role in branding and marketing.
+These animals often appear on currency, stamps, and official logos, and serve as mascots for events and organizations.
+They symbolize the spirit of their respective countries, reflecting unique cultures and acting as a source of inspiration and pride for citizens.

 Fascinating Information About India's National Animal